-What if the HSIB report does not conclude the cause of a death or my child’s brain injury was as a result of failures?
+What if the MNSI report does not conclude the cause of a death or my child’s brain injury was as a result of failures?

 This does not mean you do not have a case for medical negligence.

-We would therefore advise that the HSIB report is reviewed by an independent solicitor afterwards, and especially if you have been told that the ENS team are considering the report.
+We would therefore advise that the MNSI report is reviewed by an independent solicitor afterwards, and especially if you have been told that the ENS team are considering the report.

-How does the HSIB investigate a critical maternal incident?
+How does the MNSI investigate a critical maternal incident?